Tott's Russian wars: Tott's second Russian war

 The construction of Olofsborg continued despite the renewed peace signed in 1476.
 It remained a thorn in the side of the Russians.
 Erik Axelsson Tott expected a large Russian attack.
 In anticipation of this, Olofsborg was strengthened from a dirt and wooden fortress to one built from stone.

 The peace would not last long.
 In 1479, the Russians raided around the area of Olofsborg.
 Details of the raiding are unknown.
 As revenge for this raid, Erik Axelsson Tott carried out an attack into Russia in the autumn of 1480.
 He had earlier received large reinforcements from Sweden, amounting to upwards of 24,000 men.
-He went raiding into Russian territory, going as far as 100–120 kilometers or 24 miles.
+He went raiding into Russian territory, going as far as 100 to 120 kilometers or 24 miles.
 According to Olaus Petri's chronicle, Erik Axelsson "killed both people and cattle, men and women, young and old, to several thousands" This account is most likely accurate due to the fighting on the eastern front having been extremely brutal.
 He also burned all the villages where he marched.

 Erik Axelsson also forbade any shipping on the Neva and Narva rivers in the summer.
 This ban was renewed in the fall of 1481 by Lars Axelsson Tott after he had taken over command of Viborg when Erik Axelsson died in the spring of 1481.
 After taking command, Lars also continued the war.
 Despite his actions, the war did not turn into anything more serious.
 On January 17, 1482, the courtiers in Novgorod concluded a new truce with Lars for four years.